What Is Polysomnography?

 What are the benefits?

 Polysomnography is a non-invasive, painless test that requires very little preparation on your part.
 You’ll be a comfortable environment, and you’ll be able to easily move and communicate with a technician if you need to.

 Small sensors will be placed on your head, chest, and legs, and wires will attach them to a machine that measures and records data about what’s happening in your body as you sleep.

-You’ll be able to leave the next morning and immediately resume your normal routine.
 When your doctor receives the test results, he or she will be able to correctly diagnose any sleep issues and recommend treatments based on your results.
 The test eliminates any guesswork and provides specific data that will enable your doctor to provide the best possible treatment.